Texas Residential Appliance Installer License Preparation Workshop

 Now available as a WEBINAR- Live- you can ask Questions during class!

-Beginning the last week of October, 2020 I will begin teaching with updated materials for the 2020 NEC Codebook.
-Texas officially adopts the 2020 version of the NEC code September 1, 2020.
-UPDATE---TDLR Postpones adoption of the 2020 NEC code to November 1, 2020.
+Beginning the last week of October, 2020 I began teaching with updated materials for the 2020 NEC Codebook.

 In 2003, Texas adopted the NEC- National Electrical Code in such a way that a licensed electrician is required for all non-exempt electrical work.